Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: The Design and Characteristics of

+In our design, only \sysname edge routers play the role of rate limiting.
+This is because, on one hand, we cannot trust a client's device to take actions - it could be compromised as well.
+On the other hand, an upstream router should not perform rate limiting for the following reasons: \begin{itemize} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item When the traffic volume under a target prefix increases, upstream routers do not have enough knowledge to tell whether it is because of the misbehaving downstream routers or new clients have joined. \item When legitimate clients are behind a downstream router, compared with edge routers, upstream router actions will also hurt legitimate clients. \end{itemize} Note that collateral damage is one important reason for DDoS remediation attempts in IP network (using FlowSpec, RTBH, etc.) to suffer and be maligned.

-When a FITT edge router receives a NACK from the upstream, it will perform traffic throttling to downstream interfaces (connecting to the clients or further routers) where DDoS traffic is from.
-To be specific, the router will first calculate the permitted sending rate $Limit_i$ for each interface $i$ under the prefix $P$ as follow.
+When a \sysname edge router receives a feedback message from the upstream, it will perform traffic throttling to suspicious downstream interfaces (connecting to the client end points) where attack traffic is from and monitor traffic from these interfaces for further adjustment.
+To be specific, the edge router will first calculate a permitted sending rate \emph{$\text{RPS}_i$} for the traffic under prefix \emph{PREF} from each suspicious interface $i$.

-In case of $RSN = VALID$, similar to other FITT routers, the router will calculate the assigned capacity $C_i$.
-When $RSN = FAKE$, FITT doesn't tolerate any fake Interest (I-2) and imposes zero permitted Interest sending rate under the prefix $P$.
+In the valid Interest flooding, the calculation of \emph{$\text{RPS}_i$} at the edge is the same as in upstream \sysname routers.
+In contrast, since invalid Interests are almost only used by attackers, the edge router will drop all traffic flows under \emph{PREF} from the suspicious interface.

-The router then sends a NACK packet to each suspect interface as a notification.
-After the notifications, the edge router then starts throttling traffic by randomly dropping Interest packets to ensure:
+\para{Reinforcement Throttling} We believe that the legitimate clients are willing to obey the DDoS control and lower their sending rate of Interests accordingly while attackers may not abide by this.
+Therefore, in \sysname, the router will first sends a feedback message to each suspect interface as a notification and then starts throttling traffic by dropping Interest packets in random to ensure:

-where $Rate_{(i,~p)}$ is the Interest sending rate from interface $i$ and under prefix $PREF$ and $Limit_i$ is the allowed traffic sending rate for the interface $i$.
+where $RPS_{(i,~p)}$ is the Interest sending rate from interface $i$ under prefix \emph{PREF} and $Limit_i$ is the permitted Interest sending rate of interface $i$.